hida33/income-tax-calculator-pakistan-2025/README.md

 3. Enter your annual income to see your tax amount.

 ## About
 This project was created to simplify tax calculations for individuals and businesses in Pakistan.
-For more financial tools and resources, visit https://taxcalculation.pk/income-tax-calculator-pakistan/.
+For more financial tools and resources, visit <a href= https://taxcalculation.pk/income-tax-calculator-pakistan/>.

 ## License
 This project is open-source and available under the MIT License.